Last Updated on September 28, 2022 by Jim Ferri

 A Fun Destination

 Greater Fort Lauderdale has so much to offer, especially for those looking for fun things to do.
-There are a huge number of excellent restaurants of all kinds, extensive shopping, picture-perfect beaches, wave-jumping, and breath-taking beautiful waterways.
+There are also a huge number of excellent restaurants of all kinds, extensive shopping, picture-perfect beaches, wave-jumping, and breath-taking beautiful waterways.

 One of the best things about visiting Fort Lauderdale is the ability to see another side of Florida on the Intracoastal via the water taxi.
 I hope to do it again someday soon, and find more art, and definitely eat more Florida food!